TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- arming/unarming durations inside explosive invariant
 	- defusable_by boolset with factions

+- Who spawns the initial player entities?
+	- And who synchronizes it with all connected endpoints?
+		- Modes accept messages and handle it in the next step
+			- So we have another kind of a cosmos
+		- mode_messages::player_existence
+			- For FFA, we just ignore the associated faction
+	- Mode entropy shall
+	- Mode shall step in parallel to the cosmos, actually it should invoke the step
+		- And the solver!
+It will be to the mode's discretion how the cosmos is to be advanced.

 - Modes aren't concerned with the currently viewed entity
 	- except test scene mode